2009 Deccan Chargers season: Champions League Twenty20

+Group stage

 On 10 October, the Deccan Chargers lost to the Somerset by one wicket in their opening group match of the CLT20.
 Without Gibbs, Smith and Harris in the squad, they named Gilchrist, Symonds, Styris and Edwards as the team's four foreign players.
 Gilchrist lost the toss and the Chargers were put to bat.
 The Chargers lost their captain early in the innings as Gilchrist lost his wicket trying to score fast early in the innings.
 Laxman starred for the Chargers with his uncharacteristic knock though they lost their top-order on the other end as the batsmen struggled to keep their score running.
 Venugopal Rao rescued the Chargers in the end as his 22-run knock in 12 balls helped the Chargers finish at 153/9 in 20 overs.
 The Chargers bowlers kept pressure on the Somerset taking wickets at regular intervals.
 James Hildreth and Alfonso Thomas scored boundaries to keep the Somerset in the chase until Styris bowled Hildreth in the last over.
 But, Alfonso retained his composure and completed the chase for the Somerset.

 On 14 October, the Deccan Chargers lost their second group match against T&T to crash out of the CLT20.
 Gilchrist won the toss and elected to field as Abhinav Kumar replaced Harmeet in the team.
 The Chargers bowlers conceded many extras aiding T&T batting though Edwards got Lendl Simmons in the third over.
 Singh too erred in his line and length as he bowled a hat-trick of front-foot no-balls in his second over as T&T raced to 49/1 in 5 overs.
 Gilchrist introduced Suman who removed Darren Bravo and Symonds' direct-hit to remove Darren Ganga helped the Chargers come back into the match.
 Kieron Pollard tried to pace the innings but the Chargers were able to restrict T&T to 149/7 in 20 overs.
 Though Gilchrist provided a quick start to the Chargers, they lost 3 wickets on the other end inside five overs.
 Gilchrist tried to build the partnership with Rohit for the fourth wicket but losing both batsmen in three deliveries put T&T back on the top.
 Venugopal Rao tried to bring the victory for the chargers with two fours and two sixes but his dismissal in the 18th over off Ravi Rampaul helped T&T win the match by 3 runs.